 When there is no parapet on the edge of a roof, a solution can be installing the fixed rail onto the side of the roof.
 This system might cause issues when installing because of the access required to the side of the roof.

 3. Free standing roof handrail

-Free standing roof edge protection does not penetrate the roof membrane, keeping it waterproof and secure.
+Free standing roof handrails do not penetrate the roof membrane, keeping it waterproof and secure.
 If it does not require fabrication on site (ie welding), the system will also take very little time to install (for example, a 100m KeeGuard system can be installed in a day, by a team of 2 people).

 Systems where welding is required

 As discussed above, we recommend avoiding welding if you can.

 A roof edge protection system that is free standing and does not require any welding is, in our opinion, the best solution.
 Easy to install and maintain (and as easy to take down if needed), its modular design means that it will create minimum disruption should it need repairing, or parts removed.
 KeeGuard for example comes in both galvanised steel and aluminium options, both of these being super resistant to corrosion.